daguilarGH/holbertonschool-zero_day/0x01-emacs/README.md

-This project is about learning the emacs commands and and how they work
+This project is about to learning to use emacs